-We sang a love song saying, “Ice cream, soda water, cream on top, tell me the name of your sweet heart”.
+We sang a love song saying, “Ice cream, soda water, cream on top, tell me the name of your sweetheart”.
 We had the best tasting cookies and cigarette candies that eyes had ever seen.
-We were just poor kids in America’s poorest state; but no kids were sweeter than us.
-We were hot as fire, hassled and harassed by humidity and drops of sweat, but we were sweet.
+We were just poor kids in America’s poorest state, but no kids were sweeter than us.
+Hot as fire, hassled and harassed by humidity and drops of sweat, but we were sweet.

 Yes, in between, we found time to play.
 Most times we were okay, didn’t go astray, and had lots of fun in the barns, playing in the hay.

 We rolled rubber tires like driving fast cars; laughed out loud as we sucked whining balls.
 Money was always lacking, but we did our share of licking, chewing, and sucking the sweet stuff.
 We bought a lot for the few pennies, nickels, and dimes that we had.
 We could buy our treats cheap back then.
 So we did our best to stay sweet, chewing bubble gum filled with sugar.
 We didn’t have a care and learned how to share, and the sweet stuff was always there.
 013008PSContest, Childlike Fun, Caren Krutsinger, 2P